 - Breath slowly and deeply in this manner nine to 10 times.

-COVID-19 long-haulers have chronic COVID.
-If you are a long-hauler, you may continue to have symptoms for weeks or months after infection.
+If you are living with long-haul COVID-19, you may continue to have symptoms for weeks or months after infection.
 These symptoms vary but can include:

 - shortness of breath